w3c/wcag-act-rules/content/html-page-lang-b5c3f8.md

 #### Inapplicable Example 2

-This rule does not apply to `math` element.
+This rule does not apply to a `math` element.

 ```xml
 <math></math>